contentful/slash-developers/out/android/tutorials/getting-started-with-contentful-and-android.md

 ## Initializing the client

-You need an API key and a space ID to initialize a client:
+You need an API key and a space ID to initialize a client

-_You can use the API key and space ID pre-filled below for our example space or replace them with your own values created earlier_.
+_You can use the API key and space ID pre-filled below from our example space or replace them with your own values.

 ```java
 CDAClient client = CDAClient.builder()